 Goals and Objectives

 The CT Department of Mental Health and Addiction Services, the Connecticut Mental Health Center and the Department of Psychiatry of the Yale School of Medicine are committed to providing advanced training to psychiatrists who are interested in pursuing careers in the field of Public Psychiatry.
-The unique settings of state-funded, academic, mental health centers provide excellent opportunities for obtaining experience and greater understanding in this important area.
+The unique settings of state-funded, academic, mental health facilities provide excellent opportunities for obtaining experience and greater understanding in this important area.

 Eligibility requirements include graduation from an accredited residency program, board eligibility, employability and licensure in the state of CT.
 Candidates who are interested in pursuing clinical and administrative careers in the public sector, and who would like to gain experience in this field are encouraged to apply.
+Although the Fellowship is designed primarily for psychiatrists who have completed ACGME approved residencies, the program may accept PG 4 residents who meet all other eligibility criteria.

 Structure of Fellowship Program

 Fellows are appointed to the faculty of the Department of Psychiatry in the Yale School of Medicine at the rank of Instructor.
 A yearly salary is paid at the level approved by the Department for this rank.
 Medical benefits, malpractice coverage, and reimbursement for licensure are included in the compensation package.
 The program will also pay travel expenses for a professional conference.
-The Yale School of Medicine will issue a certificate of completion of advanced training to individuals who successfully complete the one-year program.
+The Yale School of Medicine issues a certificate of completion of advanced training to individuals who successfully complete the one-year program.

 - Fellows based at CVH are invited to attend administrative meetings for Medical Staff and other leadership at that site, such as the Governing Body and Operations Council and the General Psychiatry Division Risk Review meeting.